Bare Substance

 That creates a much sharper dilemma, and the consequences are not small:

-- If substance is the normal unifying and nature-grounding principle, then in the Eucharist the newly present substance (Christ’s body) should be doing some intelligible metaphysical work with respect to what is present—especially grounding unity, identity, and the relevant powers/nature of the thing.
+1. If substance is the normal unifying and nature-grounding principle, then in the Eucharist the newly present substance (Christ’s body) should be doing some intelligible metaphysical work with respect to what is present—especially grounding unity, identity, and the relevant powers/nature of the thing.

-- But the doctrine explicitly says the accidents and causal profile remain breadlike/winelike, not Christ-body-like.
+2. But the doctrine explicitly says the accidents and causal profile remain breadlike/winelike, not Christ-body-like.
 So the entire observable and operative profile of the host remains tied to bread-and-wine accidents, not to Christ’s bodily substance as bodily.

 So what exactly is the Eucharistic substance doing?
-If the answer is merely, “It tells us what is really there,” then substance has been reduced to a empty phrase rather than a unifying explanatory principle.
+If the answer is merely, “It tells us what is really there,” then substance has been reduced to an empty phrase rather than a unifying explanatory principle.
 And once you do that, the consequences are severe: you have effectively detached substance from the very jobs that made the category useful in the first place for unity, individuation, nature, and powers.
 At that point, “substance” is no longer functioning as an explanatory metaphysical principle.
 You have effectively abandoned the Aristotelian scheme at the very point where you claim to be using it, because now the real explanatory work is being done by the claim that God directly sustains the entire accident-bundle and its behavior.
 But if that move is allowed here, then one could just as easily say God is directly sustaining everything all the time apart from any real explanatory role for substance at all and that would be indistinguishable from the world as experienced.
 In that case, “substance” no longer explains anything.
 This is very reminiscent of the empiricist trajectory: Locke retained two kinds of substance, Berkeley abandoned material substance, and Hume pushed further by abandoning substance altogether.
 On this issue, Thomists look like they’re stuck at the Berkeley stage.

 The Non-Local Body Problem